sudotman/BetterUnity/README.md

 ## 5. Debug Tools

+All of the following is without any unnecessary canvases.

+<b>How to use:</b>
+Add LogToScreen to any GameObject without doing anything else.

 ### 5.1 Debug Log to Screen:
 Unity has a great Debug system but lacks in outputting it while full-screened/inside VR and hence this is an Unreal-Inpsired simple way to display all Debug Log messages on the screen.
 All messages fade away after a while and also start replacing old logs if too many are outputted quickly.